framarbon/udacity-continuous-control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 ## Getting Started
+In order to install all the needed dependencies run the following command in your virtual environment:
+`pip -q install ./python`

 Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

 #### Version 1: One (1) Agent